 I woke up two hours early on race day.
 I sat next to the window staring out into the blackness warming my hands with a hot cup of coffee.
 I thought about how it would all play out.
 How I would hang on to the tail of 8 or 9 leaders.
 How I would make up all my time on the powerline climb and hammer it all the way down to the finish from Mt. constitution.
 Before I knew it my coffee was cold and darkness had turned to civil twilight.
 I stuffed my water bottle with Clifshots and laced up my N1's.

 I'm sorry about the good weather, but I can't control everything.
 James Varner said with a smirk on his face.
 The pre race briefing came to an end and we all walked to the starting line.
-My wife gave me a kiss, told me she loved me and that she would see me in a few hours.

 I decided on the count of ONE that I would abandon my plan and stick with the leaders.
 But in the back of my head I knew that I wasn't fit enough to maintain that pace over the whole course.
 Suddenly my shoe came untied.
 I moved off the trail and knelt down to tie it.
 I lost sight of Maxwell.
 Hayden.
 Ryan.
 Jodee.
 Hal.